Qualysec

 Cloud Infrastructure Testing

 Furthermore, penetration testing for clouds costs $10,000 – $50,000 +.
 An important feature is that multi-cloud environments add a significant degree of complexity.
-In addition, serverless architectures also require specialised knowledge.
+In addition, serverless architectures also require specialized knowledge.
 Therefore, testing on the cloud requires a premium rate.

 More than that, AWS, Azure and Google Cloud each have their own security considerations.
 For that reason, testers require knowledge about the platform.
 Similarly, container security adds one more layer.
 Therefore, it takes more time to test Kubernetes.